 Working closely with Marketing Alliance clients over the past six years, Mark has developed a good feel for the rhythm of American communities, for what keeps them humming.

 “It’s important to have a strong relationship between public and private sectors, which depends in large part on good communication,” he says.
 “And that’s just one avenue where robust marketing for economic development can make a difference, not only in attracting new investment but in creating a sense of shared enterprise among all stakeholders.”

 Maintaining a shared vision and commitment is something Mark knows well, as a military veteran who served as the Mississippi Army National Guard’s Marketing Director for 21 years before transitioning to the private sector and to Marketing Alliance almost 10 years ago.

 In his down time Mark hones his own rhythms as a singer and guitarist jamming with various musical groups in venues (and living rooms) throughout the Jackson area.
 Happily married, Mark's proudest accomplishment is helping raise their two children into wonderful young adults.
 His not-so-secret passion?
 The New Orleans Saints.
 Who Dat!

-Lee brings over fifteen years of experience working in advertising, marketing, commercial printing and freelance graphic design.
+Lee brings over twenty years of experience working in advertising, marketing, commercial printing and freelance graphic design.
 Lee has a wealth of experience offering insight on how to help businesses small and large market themselves effectively.
 A Business Developer with graphic design and creative skills, Lee has often been a guest speaker to college graphic design and marketing classes on marketing trends using new commercial print and internet technology.

 Lee’s specialties include graphic design, business development, branding identity, variable data project manager, creative strategy and website development.